WRSP 851 Community, Culture, and Relationship

 The student will present a personal assessment of 8-10 pages, considering their current understanding of calling, leadership, administration, and management in worship ministry.

 The student will complete a study of the various resources offered in this course to determine usable aspects of learning for conflict management and resolution.
-For this assignment, you will assess each chapter for content in association to conflict resolution.
-Your assessment will include 4 sections responding to each text, a final section of comparison, contrast, summary, evaluation, and an action plan for conflict resolution.
+For this assignment, the student will assess each chapter for content in association to conflict resolution.
+His/her assessment will include 4 sections responding to each text, a final section of comparison, contrast, summary, evaluation, and an action plan for conflict resolution.

 Annotated Bibliography Assignment